Banjo Catfish

 • Meaty Food: Most of Diet

-• Feeding Frequency: Daily - This fish is nocturnal and likes to be fed after the aqurarium lights are out for the night.
+• Feeding Frequency: Daily – Because they are nocturnal, they need to be fed in the evening after lights are out.

 Aquarium Care

 Banjo Catfish require no special aquarium maintenance.
 Simply make sure to siphon the substrate to ensure it is clean and free of dangerous ammonia pockets.
 They do well in most reasonable aquarium environments.
-An undergravel filter with a powerhead will work best to keep the tank properly oxygenated as will as keeping toxins out of the substrate.
-The recommended water change is 10 - 15% every other week to keep up with the bio-load.
+The recommended water change is 10 – 15% every other week to keep up with the bio-load.

 Aquarium Setup